-RECOMMENDATION: in support of Policy 13 the following actions are recommended.
+RECOMMENDATION I: in support of Policy 14, the following actions are recommended.

-- Camden Council should draw up a 'Mill Lane Action Plan' to give focus to and revitalise the Neighbourhood Centre. - ii.
-Such a Plan should include: - A 'Shop Front Design Guide' for the Neighbourhood Centre. - Measures to attract a diverse range of shops, food/drink outlets and businesses to the Centre. - Improvements to pavements and the public realm - and the removal of street clutter. - Improved signage to attract people to Mill Lane - particularly from West End Lane. - F12.
-The retail area of Fortune Green Road is also designated by Camden Council as a Neighbourhood Centre.
-Like the Mill Lane Neighbourhood Centre, this area has a notable and distinct character - reflecting its proximity to the West End Green Conservation Area and the open space of Fortune Green.
-The Centre would benefit from: better signage; improvements to pavements and shop fronts; and other measures designed to encourage footfall and use.
+- i.
+Camden Council should draw up a 'Mill Lane Action Plan' to give focus to and revitalise the Neighbourhood Centre. - ii.
+Such a Plan should include: - A 'Shop Front Design Guide' for the Neighbourhood Centre. - Measures to attract a diverse range of shops, food/drink outlets and businesses to the Centre. - Improvements to pavements and the public realm and the removal of street clutter. - Improved signage to attract people to Mill Lane - particularly from West End Lane.